parker-t-jones/p0-person-201/README.md

 An example of a dialog with DukeGPT asking about the code is accessible [in this downloaded DukeGPT example](docs/gson-reader-close.md) (2 points)
 3. Modify the definition of `Person p` in the file [`PostPerson.java`](src/PostPerson.java) program to represent you, and run the program to post the information for the class to use.
-(2 points)
+You must submit the same information [via this form](https://forms.cloud.microsoft/r/kyH16BCMzi) (2 points)

-    *Note:* For the last engagement points you should use the latitude and longitude of where you last went to high school, You can use your real name or you can use a pseudonym.
+    *Note:* For the last engagement points you should use the latitude and longitude (Note that latitude is positive north of the equator, negative south; longitude is negative west of the Prime/Greenwich Meridian and positive east.
+Durham, NC is (35.9956, -78.9002)) of where you last went to high school, You can use your real name or you can use a pseudonym.
 For the final parameter, you **should use the name of one your favorite 9th street eateries**.
 It must be a restaurant from the [JSON file of restaurants](data/restaurants_ninth.json).

 <details>
 <summary>click here to see the output of running the program ReadRestaurants</summary>